Mettafox/Facebook-Userscript/README.md

 ## How to report an issue?
 I use the GitHub as bug tracker.
 If you find a bug, go to [here](https://github.com/Mettafox/Facebook-Userscript/issues "Facebook-Userscript bug tracker") and click on New issue.

 Do not submit a issue solely saying that the script has a bug or something is not working.
 Give me as much detail as possible and how to reproduce the problem.
 If you do not give me details I do not have the ability to guess what it is or what is causing the problem.

-Better will be if you help me in solving the problem by sending me possible solutions or even code if you want to contribute.

-Even better will be if you help me in solving the problem by sending me possible solutions or even code if you want to contribute.
+For more informations how to report an issue, see [this bug report template](https://github.com/Mettafox/Facebook-Userscript/blob/master/bug_report.md "bug_report.md").

+If you know how to solve the problem and want to contribute, please open a Pull Request with your correction.

-## How to work with this script?
+## What this userscript do?
 ### 1. Feed:
 I changed the URL of the **Facebook logo (1)** and the **Home button (2)** in the blue bar.
 So when you click on them, you will be redirected to the most recent feed.
 ![bluebar](https://i.imgur.com/DOOWVxJ.png)